Closer to Us Than We Want Him to Be

 A distant God can be admired without requiring conversion.

-But a God who is near — a God who knows us, sees us, and remains with us — demands something more.
+But a God who is near — a God who knows us, sees us, and remains with us — requires something more.
 His presence exposes our evasions and unmasks our attempts to control our own lives.
-The nearness of God reveals not only who He is, but who we are.
+The nearness of God reveals not only His boundless love, but our reluctant resistance.

 In the Eucharist, this closeness reaches its summit.

 Here, Christ does not merely speak to us or inspire us.
 He remains.
 He abides.
-He places Himself into our hands, onto our tongues, and into our very bodies.
+He gives Himself to us — body to body.
 The Lord of heaven and earth makes Himself vulnerable — silent, hidden, and dependent upon our reverence.

-This is a closeness we did not invent and cannot dilute.
+This is a closeness that we did not invent and cannot dilute.

 The Eucharistic Lord does not stand at a distance offering advice.
 He draws near to heal, to sanctify, and to remain.
 He comes close not because we are worthy, but because we need Him.
 His closeness is not sentimental; it is redemptive.

-And this is where resistance often arises.
+This is where resistance often arises.

 It is easier to speak about God than to remain with Him.